callstack/react-native-testing-library/README.md

 ### Additional Jest matchers

-In order to use additional React Native-specific jest matchers from [@testing-library/jest-native](https://github.com/testing-library/jest-native) package add it to your project:
+To use additional React Native-specific jest matchers from [@testing-library/jest-native](https://github.com/testing-library/jest-native) package add it to your project:

 #### Using `yarn`